Some roommates of mine and I have been thinking about sleeping lately.

 - Power naps: Short naps, lasting about twenty minutes or so, might also help you feel more alert.
 Some people may feel groggier and drowsier after napping, but those feelings usually go away within 15 minutes or so after waking up.

 After your big exam or after your paper is complete, it’s best to focus on getting back to your regular sleeping schedule as soon as possible.
 The best way to do that is go to bed early the next night and wake up when you typically do the day after.
 Continue to do that until you’re able to make it through the day, to your usual bedtime, without feeling overly sleepy.
 You might also find it helpful to supplement your sleep with regular physical activity and nutritious foods.
 You may also find it helpful to implement time management strategies into your routine so that you won't need to pull an all-nighter in the future.
 You may want to think about how you can approach your schoolwork and other obligations in a way that will still allow for you to get sleep.
-If you struggle with procrastination, you may find Procrastination in the Go Ask Alice! archives to be helpful.

 Good luck and take care,Alice!